 But it didn’t last long…

 Later, when he realized that neither the Christians nor the Jews accepted him as a prophet Mohammed changed his opinion, and said,

 “Whoever desires a religion other than Islam, it shall not be accepted from him, and in the hereafter he shall be one of the losers” Sura 3:85.

-So the “peace” talked about in the Koran is only peace between Muslims themselves and those unwilling to convert, the “infidels” they will meet their death by sword, by stoning, burning and hanging and after they die, they will go to hell.
-The ultimate “peace” from the Koran’s perspective is the final product of jihad after all the non-believers have been destroyed that weren’t willing to convert to Islam leaving a world full of just Muslims.
+So the “peace” talked about in the Quran is only peace between Muslims themselves and those unwilling to convert, the “infidels” they will meet their death by sword, by stoning, burning and hanging and after they die, they will go to hell.
+The ultimate “peace” from the Quran’s perspective is the final product of jihad after all the non-believers have been destroyed that weren’t willing to convert to Islam leaving a world full of just Muslims.

-By the way, it’s important to understand in contrast to the commands in the Old Testament that were given to a specific people group within a defined geographical area and within a specific timeframe, the verses in the Koran are ongoing commands – that is, not limited to a specific historical context or region, nor just a one off action.
+By the way, it’s important to understand in contrast to the commands in the Old Testament that were given to a specific people group within a defined geographical area and within a specific timeframe, the verses in the Quran are ongoing commands – that is, not limited to a specific historical context or region, nor just a one off action.

-In contrast with the prophecies in the Bible and New Testament that say at the end of time, God is the one who will judge all humanity hundreds of verses in the Koran and in Sharia Law require each Muslim to take administer that judgement himself – to constantly punish and kill.
+In contrast with the prophecies in the Bible and New Testament that say at the end of time, God is the one who will judge all humanity hundreds of verses in the Quran and in Sharia Law require each Muslim to take administer that judgement himself – to constantly punish and kill.

 The truth is that Islam commands Muslims to conquer the world in two main ways: